Understanding Contractors Insurance

 Professional Liability Insurance

-If you provide design or construction management services, you have professional liability exposure.
+If you provide design or construction management services, you have professional liability exposures.
 Suppose you are remodeling a client’s private residence and some of the architectural designs included in the plans have been missed during construction by your framing subcontractor and the residence collapses.
 The client sues you for faulty workmanship and ensuing damage and bodily injury.
 Hopefully, your sub has general liability insurance but your business is also on the hook for liability, since you hired the sub and may have not properly supervised them, Since this was an omission on your part as the Construction Manager, this insurance policy will respond to such lawsuits.

 Builder’s Risk Insurance